14 Top-Rated Day Trips from Frankfurt

 The beautiful cathedral city of Cologne (Köln) makes for an excellent day trip destination.

-Along the way, you'll tour the city's famous cathedral and spend time exploring the old market square and historic Cologne City Hall.
-On the return journey, you'll also stop in the town of Limburg for some additional sightseeing and shopping.
+Spend time touring the city's famous cathedral and exploring the old market square and historic Cologne City Hall.
+On the return journey, consider a stop in the town of Limburg for some additional sightseeing and shopping.

 Read More: Top-Rated Tourist Attractions & Things to Do in Cologne